 Mitigation measures that are included in a decision must be documented (see Section 19 below).
 Although public notice is not required by state law when the Port clarifies or changes features of its own proposals in a mitigated DNS (WAC 197-11-350(5)), public and agency notice and a 14-day waiting period are required for mitigated DNSs on proposals by applicants (WAC 197-11-340(2)(a)(iv) and Section 15 below).
-If the Commission changes the proposal or mitigation measures, the description of the proposal or mitigated DNS.
+If the Commission changes the proposal or mitigation measures, the description of the proposal or mitigation measures stated in the decision document (Section 19) shall supersede those in the mitigated DNS.